andriesvdw1/WFS361-Group-Work-CSS-Grid-room-6/README.md

 Padding and centering of the navigation items top and bottom centering did not work properly.

 # Group members
-Obakeng Tsaagane
+Obakeng Tsaagane,
-Tshepiso Marutlulle
+Tshepiso Marutlulle,
-Sifiso Ntuli
+Sifiso Ntuli,
 Andries van der Westhuizen

 # Technologies used